leinodev/deez-nats/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/TexHik620953/natsrpc-go.svg)](https://pkg.go.dev/github.com/TexHik620953/natsrpc-go)

-natsrpc-go is a lightweight wrapper for NATS that provides a convenient RPC interface for Go applications.
+natsrpc is a lightweight wrapper for NATS that provides a convenient RPC interface for Go applications.
 The library makes it easy to register and call remote methods through NATS.

 ## Features